Skip to main content

 Companies generally consider it a good idea for employees to be stakeholders in the business in which they work and believe share-based incentives offer the ability to reward, motivate and retain key staff.

-Enterprise Management Incentive (“EMI”) options are ideal for small independent companies with a UK presence and gross assets below £30m wishing to incentivise employees with equity.
-EMI options are tax-efficient, easy to implement and companies have flexibility regarding the terms by which the options will become exercisable: time, performance or exit-dependent with the ability to include good/bad leaver provisions.
+Enterprise management incentive (EMI) options are ideal for small independent companies with a UK presence and gross assets below 30 million pounds wishing to incentivise employees with equity.
+EMI options are tax-efficient and easy to implement, and companies have flexibility regarding the terms by which the options will become exercisable – time, performance or exit-dependent with the ability to include good/bad leaver provisions.

-The maximum entitlement of an individual EMI option holder at the date of grant of the EMI option is £250,000 (based on the value of the shares).
-There should be no tax charge in respect of the exercise of the option for either the employee or the employer if the exercise price is set at market value (generally agreed in advance with HMRC).
+The maximum entitlement of an individual EMI option holder at the date of grant of the EMI option is 250,000 pounds (based on the value of the shares).
+There should be no tax liability on the exercise of an EMI option if the exercise price is set at market value, generally agreed in advance with His Majesty’s Revenue and Customs (HMRC).

-On a subsequent sale of the shares there will be a charge to capital gains tax on the difference between the disposal proceeds less the exercise price of the option.
-The employee can use their annual allowance and, if an EMI option holder satisfies the two year holding requirement between grant of option and disposal of shares, business asset disposal relief can reduce the rate of capital gains tax payable to 10% (for gains up to a lifetime limit).
+On a subsequent sale of the shares, there will be a charge to capital gains tax on the difference between the disposal proceeds less the exercise price of the EMI option.
+The employee can use their annual allowance and, if an EMI option holder satisfies the two-year holding requirement between grant of option and disposal of shares, business asset disposal relief (BADR) can reduce the rate of capital gains tax payable to 10% (for gains up to a lifetime limit).

 Most venture-backed startup companies structure their equity incentives as an EMI option scheme whenever it is available.

-There is no income tax liability on exercise of a CSOP option if the date of exercise is at least three years from the date of grant or if the right to exercise arises because of the option holder ceasing employment due to disability, injury, redundancy or retirement and the option is exercised within six months of leaving, or on certain corporate events.
+There should be no tax liability on exercise of a CSOP option if the date of exercise is at least three years from the date of grant – or earlier if the right to exercise arises because of the option holder ceasing employment due to disability, injury, redundancy or retirement (and the option is exercised within six months of leaving), or on a sale of the company in certain circumstances.

-Options granted outside of a tax-advantaged arrangement are subject to income tax (and potentially National Insurance Contributions) on the “spread” at exercise and capital gains tax on any further profit at sale.
+Options granted outside of a tax-advantaged arrangement are subject to income tax (and potentially employee and employer National Insurance Contributions) on the “spread” at exercise and capital gains tax on any further profit at sale.

 Although offering no tax efficiencies, these arrangements are flexible and simple to understand and operate.